Honors Students and Their Thesis Topics, 2011-12

 Wars and Rumors of Wars: Three Northern Communities During Lee’s Gettysburg Invasion

-(Advisor: Professor Dew)
+(Advisor: Professor Charles Dew)

 Peter Hick